Fraud Summary

 • Do not leave your purse, wallet, checkbook, or any other forms of identification in your car.

 • Shred or tear up any documents containing banking or credit information, especially pre-approved credit offers, before you throw them away.
-To opt-out of pre-approved credit card offers, call 1 (888) 567-8688.
+Call 1 (888) 567-8688 to opt-out of pre-approved credit card offers.

 • Keep your PINs and passwords a secret.
 Do not write them down or share them with anyone.